 #1 Kansas (14-4, 26-5) vs. winner of WVU/TT, 2:00 p.m.

 #2 Kansas State (14-4, 25-6) vs, winner of UT/TCU, 6 p.m.

 Baylor proved Saturday against Kansas that they can play against anyone, when properly motivated.
 The Bears are probably the most under achieving team in the conference.
 They were picked 2nd in the league during pre-season, and had the Big 12′s leading scorer and assist man in Pierre Jackson, yet still finished 6th.
 The Cowboys though, have the Big 12 Player of the Year in Marcus Smart and are a very tough team to out play.
 The Cowboys will be too much for the Bears and should win this game in a close one.

 It will be highly entertaining to see how these first two days play out.
 If the regular season is any indication, the favored teams will not win every game and there could easily be a couple of big upsets.
 Overall, there isn’t much total difference in the level of talent and athleticism among the top six team.
 Throw in an improved Texas team and a well coached West Virginia squad, and you have to be prepared for anything to happen in this tournament.

-Topics: Baylor Bears, Big 12 Conference, Kansas Jayhawks, Kansas State Wildcats, Oklahoma Sooners, Oklahoma State Cowboys, TCU Horned Frogs, Texas Longhorns, Texas Tech Red Raiders, West Virginia Mountaineers
+Tags: Baylor Bears Big 12 Conference Featured Kansas Jayhawks Kansas State Wildcats Oklahoma Sooners Oklahoma State Cowboys Popular TCU Horned Frogs Texas Longhorns Texas Tech Red Raiders West Virginia Mountaineers